davidlagorce/RDCO-Triplestores/README.md

-## If you are interested in access to our data, note that links are only dowloadable by registered users.
-To obtain an access, please contact us at data.orphanet@inserm.fr.
+## If you are interested in access to our data, note that links are only downloadable by registered users.
+## To obtain an access, please contact us at data.orphanet@inserm.fr.

 # RDCO-Triplestores.